zackosowski/CSVault/Assignments/Build-a-PC.md

 | -CPU<br>-RAM<br>-HDD or SSD<br>-Motherboard<br>-Power Supply | -CPU<br>-RAM<br>-HDD or SSD<br>-Motherboard<br>-Power Supply<br><br>-Case<br>-Mouse<br>-Keyboard<br>-Monitor<br>-Windows 11 |

 ---
-#### Hints

-Use Newegg's compatibility checker or other online resources to ensure that all your chosen components are compatible with each other.
-This step can save you from potential headaches down the line.

----
 #### How to Submit

 You will submit the assignment by downloading your cart as a PDF and uploading to google classroom.